Build Introduction

 Stat Priority and Tempering Affixes

 Affixes on the same line are considered to be equally important.
-Bolded affixes are the most important targets for Masterworking upgrades.
+Bolded affixes are the most important targets for Greater Affix or Masterworking Capstone Bonus.
 Be sure to check our Tempering and Masterworking guides for more details about these topics.
 Want to jump back up to the gear table?

 Looking for progression beyond gear?
 See our Paragon recommendations or Runewords Synergy next.